Your Home in View

 By John Griffith September 5, 2025

 This article describes the importance of kickout flashing in a roof drainage system.
-Kickout flashing has only recently been required and often is omitted.
+Kickout flashing has only recently been required and is often omitted.